Shih Tzu Anal Glands: What You Need to Know

 Conclusion

 It is amazing how such tiny little glands can cause such misery to dogs, but when they are impacted or infected, they do just that.
-Shih Tzu dogs are by no means the only breeds that have problems, but it is something to be aware of, expecially if you see your dog scooting on the ground.
-Unless your veterinarian has instructed you to express the glands at home, the job is best left for your vet.
-Once at the vet's office, your dog may be sedated and given antibiotics depending on the severity of the problem.
-The good news is that once treated, your dog will go back to his happy, playful self.
+Shih Tzu dogs are by no means the only breeds with problems, but it is something to be aware of, especially if you see your dog scooting on the ground.
+Unless your veterinarian has instructed you to express the glands at home, the job is best left to your vet.
+Once at the vet's office, your dog may be sedated and given antibiotics, depending on the severity of the problem.
+The good news is that your dog will return to his happy, playful self once treated.